Alexandru Cîmpanu

-George Alexandru Cîmpanu (born 8 October 2000) is a Romanian professional footballer who plays as a winger or a forward for Liga I club Botoșani.
+George Alexandru Cîmpanu (born 8 October 2000) is a Romanian professional footballer who plays as a winger or a forward for Chinese Super League club Chongqing Tonglianglong, on loan from Liga I club Botoșani.

 Club career

-Cîmpanu played youth football for Concordia Chiajna and German team Memmingen, before moving to Alexandria in 2018 to register his senior debut in the Romanian third division.
+Cîmpanu played youth football for Concordia Chiajna and German team FC Memmingen, before moving to Alexandria in 2018 to register his senior debut in the Romanian third division.

 The following year, Cîmpanu joined Liga I club Botoșani, for which he amassed three goals from 22 appearances in all competitions.
 On 5 October 2020, shortly before his 20th birthday, he transferred to fellow league side Universitatea Craiova in a move worth €500,000.